Todd Haberkorn

-Todd Haberkorn is an American voice actor and voice director, who has dubbed in anime, films, and video games.
+Todd Haberkorn is an American voice actor and voice director who has dubbed in anime, films, and video games.
 Some of his notable roles include Keroro from Sgt.
-Frog, Allen Walker from D.Gray-man, Death the Kid from Soul Eater, Korekiyo Shinguji from Danganronpa V3: Killing Harmony and Natsu Dragneel from Fairy Tail.
+Frog, Allen Walker from D.Gray-man, Death the Kid from Soul Eater, Teruteru Hanamura from Danganronpa 2: Goodbye Despair and Danganronpa 2×2, Korekiyo Shinguji from Danganronpa V3: Killing Harmony and Natsu Dragneel from Fairy Tail.

 Career

 While Haberkorn was working in theater, he joined Funimation as a voice actor, with minor roles in One Piece, Black Cat, and Peach Girl.
 Since then, he has voiced characters such as Keroro from Sgt.
 Frog, Natsu Dragneel in Fairy Tail, Italy in Hetalia: Axis Powers, Hikaru Hitachiin in Ouran High School Host Club, Allen Walker in D.Gray-man, Death the Kid in Soul Eater, Tsukune Aono in Rosario + Vampire, Kimihiro Watanuki in xxxHolic, and Yamato Akitsuki in Suzuka.

 He also played Aru Akise, one of the main characters in Future Diary and provided the English dub voice for Hiroki Hasegawa in Shin Godzilla, as well as Razor in Genshin Impact and Drifter in Destiny 2.

 In live-action, he provided the voice of the different members of the Cell during the third season of Danger Force.
 He also played Spock in Star Trek Continues.
 He has also worked in Los Angeles as an actor, director, producer and writer.
 He was also the voice of Ceylan Jones in Tenkai Knights.